PlayQ/unity-uitest-tool/README.md

 You can select tests that you want to run and press `Run` button.
 Also, set of selected tests is saved to `UITestTools/PlayModeTestRunner/Resources/SelectedTests.asset` scriptable object.

 When you run tests on the mobile device `Play Mode Test Runner` loads `SelectedTests` and runs only selected tests.
-If `SelectedTests` do not exist - all tests will be executed.
+If `SelectedTests` does not exist - all tests will be executed.

 ##### Smoke testing